Space Astronomy Summer Program

 Public Outreach Projects

-STScI brings the science and wonder of NASA observatories (including the Hubble and James Webb space telesopes) to the world in the form of news, outreach, and informal education products.
+STScI brings the science and wonder of NASA observatories (including the Hubble and James Webb space telescopes) to the world in the form of news, outreach, and informal education products.
 Public outreach roles include helping with image processing, science writing, astronomical artwork, video production; the development of citizen science projects, Google Sky, and iOS applications; and contributing to applications for the astronomical community.